aplteam/Cider/README.md

 ## Installation

+From version 19.0 onwards Cider is part of a standard installation of Dyalog.
+Therefore you only have to worry about installing it with version 18.0 and 18.2.
+Cider does not run on earlier versions of Dyalog.

 With version 0.23 Cider became a Tatin package.
 That simplifies the installation process: all you need to do is issue this command:

 ```